-One use that everyone agrees on is it's mild sedative properties.
+One use that everyone agrees on, is it's mild sedative properties.
 It is used everywhere catnip is found as a relaxing and soothing tea.
 This is probably it's main claim to fame.
 Valerian which contains similar active ingredients, is often included in herbal sleep potions.
-Valerian as an ingredient looks a lot more convincing that Catnip but the effects are probably just about the same and much cheaper.
+Valerian as an ingredient looks a lot more convincing that Catnip because of its rather strong odor and higher price, but the effects are probably just about the same using catnip, and much cheaper.

 Because it is soothing and relaxing (antispasmodic) it is also used for digestive upsets (nervous dyspepsia) where the main cause is tension.
 In that context catnip is recommended for muscular pain, cramps, colic in babies, spasms and tics and stomach pains.
 It is also helpful in headache where tension is mainly responsible.

-Catnip's soothing effect is also useful in reducing menstual pain.
+Catnip's soothing effect is also useful in reducing menstrual pain.

-It has mild anaesthetic properties (try it by chewing a leaf, or just bruising a leaf in your mouth) and has been used for tooth and gum aches.
+It has mild anesthetic properties (try it by chewing a leaf, or just bruising a leaf in your mouth, it will feel mildly numb) and has been used for tooth and gum aches.

 Although it is mostly used as tea and poultice, it was sometimes smoked for asthma.
 There is no evidence that it works.
 It was also smoked by hopeful hippies as a mild hallucinogenic.